cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 If there is more than open space at the engagement site and scale a pilot my use asteroids, structures, or even small moons to improve stealth or sensor avoidance.
-A \<Pilot\> check against a TN set by the GM based on the abundance of possibilities is rolled and the achieved marks add to the difficulty of sensor lock on.
+A <Pilot> check against a TN set by the GM based on the abundance of possibilities is rolled and the achieved marks add to the difficulty of sensor lock on.

 #### Evasive Maneuvers

 The pilot attempts to evade incoming fire and disrupt targeting solutions, pushing the ship to its limits.
-The pilot makes a \<Pilot\>
+The pilot makes a <Pilot>
 check, TN modified by threat, enemy skill, vessel agility, and environment.
-Success raises the ship\'s EWDR by the number of marks.
+Success raises the ship's EWDR by the number of marks.
 The ship may undergo tremendous structural stress and take damage to the StE.